dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/eShopDashboardML/docs/Create-and-train-the-models-[Optional].md

 # Create and Train the models [optional]

-The dashboard app comes with pre-trained model files, but you can train your own models based in your own data or with the provided datasets just so learn how to build and train a custom model with ML.NET.
+The end-user dashboard web app comes with pre-trained model files (.ZIP files), but you can train your own models based on your own data or with the provided datasets so you learn how to build and train a custom model with ML.NET.
+That code is precisely what's explained in the main README.MD of this sample.

 The console application project `eShopForecastModelsTrainer` can be used to generate the country and product forecasting models.
 You need to follow next steps in order to generate these models: